cazimr/UserApp-FullStack/README.md

 # FullStack Monorepo Dummy Project

+*Simple project consisting of: Register, Login, Password Reset, Showing all users currently in system and Like/Unline user option.
-*This project serves only as an example of:  implementing below mentioned technologies, using monorepo, "clean-code" structure etc.*
+This project serves as an example of implementing multiple full-stack technologies mentioned below, using monorepo, "clean-code" structure etc.*

 **.env file is pushed to repo only for easy and quick testing purposes, and should never be involved in production**

 ## Backend